soulios/MolecularGeometricDL/README.md

 ![alt text](https://github.com/soulios/MolecularGeometricDL/blob/main/graphs.png?raw=true)

-How we we use the graphs as input though?
+How we  use the graphs as input though?

 The graph can be represented essentially by three matrices:
 - The adjacency matrix, which shows how the nodes(atoms) are connected
 - The node features matrix, which encodes information about every node(atom)